 Schools may schedule a graduation parade where graduates decorate their cars, line-up, and drive a prescribed route.
 Parades could be also of the walking variety.
-Community members may socially distance along the parade route and cheer graduates as they drive past.
-Only students, and only their immediate family members who are staying at home together and who are not sick, may arrive in the same vehicle.
-Grad escorts would not be permitted in vehicles.
-Traffic control may be necessary.
+Community members may socially distance along the parade route and cheer graduates.

+- Only students, and only their immediate family members who are staying at home together and who are not sick, may arrive in the same vehicle. - Grad escorts would not be permitted in the same enclosed vehicles as graduates. - If using trailers for the parade, social distancing must be observed at all times with a minimum of two metres between individuals in all directions.
+Sitting more than two students / participants at a single picnic table on a trailer is not an option. - Traffic control may be necessary.